Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 ### Challenge

+*Challenge 1:* Read the docs on [`beforeEach`](https://jasmine.github.io/api/edge/global.html#beforeEach) and [`afterEach`](https://jasmine.github.io/api/edge/global.html#afterEach).
+Try to write a test that uses `beforeEach` to set up tests.
+There's a good example in the [Jasmine Tutorial](https://jasmine.github.io/tutorials/your_first_suite).

-*Instructions:* You can also run Jasmine tests in the browser for a nicer UI!
+*Challenge 2:* You can also run Jasmine tests in the browser for a nicer UI!
 Follow the [installation instructions on Jasmine's github repo](https://github.com/jasmine/jasmine) to make your tests run in the browser instead of the command line.

 ### Supplemental Materials
 - [Automated Testing with Jasmine](https://atom-morgan.github.io/automated-testing/)